dnsimple/dnsimple-support/content/articles/dns_record_normalization_and_validation.markdown

 Even though the relevant RFCs allow unwrapped values when they don't include whitespace characters, we enforce double quote `"` wrapped contents for better interoperability and to reduce the number of corner cases to consider.

 Since the content must be wrapped in double quotes `"`, any double quote `"` characters in it must be escaped with the `\"` sequence.
-Note that the backslash doesn't have a special meaning otherwise `\` and can be freely used.
+Note that the backslash `\` character doesn't have a special meaning and can be freely used otherwise.

 **Wrapped text can't be longer than 255 characters**